 Making sure all of the muscles of the body are warm helps to prevent injury during exercise and maximize movement and performance.

 Don’t be afraid to ask for help.
 Starting a new exercise routine can be scary when you don’t know what to do.
 A personal trainer or exercise physiologist can help create a routine that is specific to your goals and provide instruction on what to do and how to do it safely.
 Personal trainers can offer advice on specific exercise routines and nutrition to help achieve your goals.
-Oftentimes fitness centers and gyms offer a complimentary session with a personal trainer to educate individuals on where to start.

 When starting a new exercise routine, listen to your body.
 Muscle soreness is normal after trying a new form of exercise, but pain is not.
 If you notice aches and pains after beginning a new exercise program, contact Athletico for a free assessment.
 Our team will assess your pain and provide recommendations for a treatment plan.